Helene Weiss

 Helene Weiss (24 October 1898 – 1951) was a German philosopher.
-Among the earliest disciples of Martin Heidegger, she studied with him from the early 1920s through the early 30s, whereupon she fled Nazi Germany and become a scholar especially of ancient Greek philosophy abroad.
+Among the earliest disciples of Martin Heidegger, she studied with him from the early 1920s through the early 1930s, whereupon she fled Nazi Germany and became a scholar especially of ancient Greek philosophy abroad.
 Her carefully edited notes of the discussion in Heidegger's seminars, in 1921–1934, which she collated with those of others, revealed the importance of close Aristotle scholarship in the development of Being and Time; they have recently become a theme of intense research.

 Life

 Helene Weiss was born on 24 October 1898 in Sagan, Silesia, Imperial Germany (today Żagań, Poland).
 Her parents were Hermann Weiss (1852–1921) and Babette Weiss (1872–1943), née Rosenbacher.
 Her father was from Boskovice in Moravia and became a factory owner in Sagan, where Weiss was born; Weiss' mother was born in Hamburg in 1872 and died in exile in Oxford, England, in 1943.
 Weiss attended the secondary school for girls in Sagan from 1905 to 1914 and a private lyceum in Hamburg from Easter 1914 to Easter 1915, where she obtained her school-leaving certificate.
 From 1915 to 1918, she attended the Oberrealschule an der Hansastraße in Hamburg, where she passed her Abitur at Easter 1918.
 In 1922, she passed the Latinum at the Realgymnasium in Mannheim.